easthorse/brain-tumor-segmentation-based-on-group-convolution/README.md

 ## Method

-First, group convolution was used to replace conventional convolution significantly the parameters and segmentation accuracy because memory consumption is negatively correlated with batch size. batch size usually means convergence stability and training effect in 3D convolutional neural networks.
+  Firstly, group convolution was used to replace conventional convolution significantly the parameters and segmentation accuracy because memory consumption is negatively correlated with batch size. batch size usually means convergence stability and training effect in 3D convolutional neural networks.